Rishiraj1308/CABZI/docs/N8N_WORKFLOW_GUIDE.md

 ### Step 5: Testing the Full Flow

 1.  **Listen for Data:** In your n8n Webhook node, click the **"Listen for Test Event"** button.
 Your n8n is now waiting for data.
-2.  **Trigger the Event:** In the Cabzi Admin Panel, go to the **Live Map** (`/admin/map`).
+2.  **Trigger the Event:** In the Curocity Admin Panel, go to the **Live Map** (`/admin/map`).
 Click the **"Simulate High Demand"** button.
 3.  **See the Magic:** Go back to your n8n browser tab.
 You will see that the event data (e.g., `{ "zoneName": "Cyber Hub, Gurgaon" }`) has been successfully received by your local workflow!

-You can now add more nodes in n8n (like "Send Email", "Send Slack Message", or even a "Push Notification" node) to build powerful automations based on events from the Cabzi app.
+You can now add more nodes in n8n (like "Send Email", "Send Slack Message", or even a "Push Notification" node) to build powerful automations based on events from the Curocity app.